csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - RLPG ([shrivastava, larochelle, & tarlow, 2022](https://arxiv.org/abs/2206.12839)) - for code-completion, retrieves functions from a repo
 - memorizing transformers ([wu...szegedy, 2022](https://arxiv.org/abs/2203.08913)) - knn-based learned indexing + retrieval at training time
   - at test time, you just need to index the entire context and the model will be able to use it
-  - kNN Prompting: Learning Beyond the Context with Nearest Neighbor Inference ([xu...zhang, 2023](https://openreview.net/forum?id=fe2S7736sNS))
+  - kNN Prompting: Learning Beyond the Context with Nearest Neighbor Inference ([xu...zhang, 2023](https://openreview.net/forum?id=fe2S7736sNS)) - instead of verbalizer, use nearest-neighbor
   - kNN-Prompt: Nearest Neighbor Zero-Shot Inference ([shi...zettlemoyer, 2022](https://arxiv.org/pdf/2205.13792.pdf))
 - ACT-1: Transformer for Actions ([2022, Adept](https://www.adept.ai/act)) - transformer directly interacts with computer
 - ReAct: Synergizing Reasoning and Acting in Language Models ([yao...cao, 2022](https://arxiv.org/abs/2210.03629)) - use LLMs to generate reasoning traces + task-specific actions in interleaved manner